asuman315/asuman-sounds/README.md

 ## OVERVIEW

 ### About the project
 This is a multi-page headless e-commerce website.
-The products were fetched from an API I built strapi.
+The products were fetched from an API I built with strapi.

 The site was built using static site generation to provide short page load times and serve customers with much better user experience.

 I aslo employed static site generation as I won't be updating the invetory very often.

-Within the application, users are be able to accomplish the following tasks
+**Within the application, users are be able to accomplish the following tasks.**
  - See hover states for all interactive elements on the page.
  - **Add/Remove** products from the cart.
  - **Edit** product quantities in the cart.
- - Have a **'buy it now' option** that enables the customer to skip the cart.
+ - Have a **'buy it now'** option that enables the customer to skip the cart section.
  - **Fill** in all fields in the checkout.
  - Receive **form validations** if fields are missed or incorrect during checkout.
  - See **correct checkout totals** depending on the products in the cart.